-The design and development of new architectural products is influenced by many factors – principally performance, cost, aesthetics, durability and maintenance requirements.
-But occasionally a new product is required for such a specialised application that the design brief goes well beyond normal boundaries.
+The design and development of new architectural products are influenced by many factors – principally performance, cost, aesthetics, durability and maintenance requirements.
+But occasionally a new product is required for such a specialized application that the design brief goes well beyond normal boundaries.

 Few applications are as demanding as mental healthcare, especially when mental illness makes patients a danger to themselves or to others, and where emphasis is on treatment but within a secure environment.

 Detention under the Mental Health Act is aimed at providing clinical care in conditions of appropriate security but while other secure environments, such as prisons, are often purposely designed to look oppressive, in healthcare the reverse is encouraged.
 A pleasant healing environment is an aim, with the challenge being in providing a healthcare facility that is designed to be secure.

 Just over two years ago we were approached by the main contractor with the consortium building the new £75 million Roseberry Park Mental Hospital in Middlesbrough.
 The contractor’s preference was to develop an aluminum framed window product that met the rigorous design criteria laid down by the client – Tees, Esk & Wear Valleys NHS Foundation Trust.

 Windows are a critical element in the design of any mental health hospital, as John Ord, associate project director for the trust, explained: “In mental health projects, windows inevitably become one of the biggest issues, they generate a huge amount of debate.
 Clinicians, architects, and other project team members all have often conflicting opinions on optimum solutions.
 There is only limited Department of Health guidance on the whole issue and no common standards exist.”